 2. A Gift Every Hour or Every 60 Minutes

-Instead of giving the presents to the guest of honor all at once–spread it out throughout the day.
+Instead of giving the presents to the guest of honor all at once–spread them out throughout the day.
 Give a smaller gift to the Birthday Boy/Girl every hour, or if you prefer to think of as, every 60 minutes.

 Given the duration of the party, the number of gifts would be varied.
 If it is a longer party you can give smaller gifts–maybe gifts with more sentimental value–throughout the day every 60 minutes.
 This could also be a good time to give the 60 messages from 60 friends and family.